yayaa/DatabaseManager/README_Detailed.md

 LOCAL: context.getDatabasePath(databaseName).getPath();
 ASSETS: (via asset-helper library) context.getApplicationInfo().dataDir + "/databases/" + databaseName;
 ```
-Meanwhile, if your database is not saved in DISC nor as it is LOCAL, but in ASSETS folder then i would suggest you to use [Android-Sqlite-Asset-Helper-Library][3]
+By the way, if your database is not saved in DISC nor as it is LOCAL, but in ASSETS folder then i would suggest you to use [Android-Sqlite-Asset-Helper-Library][3]

 ```java
 .openFlags(int flags)